 - The CPUs on our clusters support Simultaneous Multi-Threading(SMT).
 SMT is enabled by default for Slurm.
-In order to use SMT, the users must either allocate more than half of the Logical Cores on each Socket or by setting some specific CPU-Binding(Affinity) options. - This example presents a hybrid application which will execute "hybrid-prog" on 3 nodes using 2 MPI tasks per node and 28 OpenMP threads per task (56 CPUs per node).
-Job was executed on JUROPATEST with 28 Logical Cores per Socket.
+In order to use SMT, the users must either allocate more than half of the Logical Cores on each Socket or by setting some specific CPU-Binding(Affinity) options. - This example presents a hybrid application which will execute "hybrid-prog" on 3 nodes using 2 MPI tasks per node and 24 OpenMP threads per task (48 CPUs per node).

 #SBATCH --ntasks=6

 #SBATCH --ntasks-per-node=2

-#SBATCH --cpus-per-task=28
+#SBATCH --cpus-per-task=24

 #SBATCH --output=mpi-out.%j

 #SBATCH --error=mpi-err.%j

 #SBATCH --time=00:20:00

 #SBATCH --time=00:20:00

 #SBATCH --partition=batch